American Income Life Insurance Review (2026 Update)

 The bottom line: Who should consider American Income Life insurance?

 American Income Life is a financially stable company with an admirable mission to support working families.
 They even offer a free legacy will kit.
-Unfortunately, AIL’s life insurance policies are not the cheapest nor does the company offer the best customer service experience in Canada — reviews say “stay away.”
+Unfortunately, AIL’s life insurance policies are not disclosed, nor do customer reviews suggest the best experience in Canada.

 Looking for affordable life insurance that's highly reviewed?
 PolicyMe offers some of the lowest rates in Canada and has an average Google Reviews rating of 4.9/5 and provides $10B in coverage across Canada.